 St George’s Chapel is one of the most beautiful chapels in the country; with a wonderful fan vaulted ceiling.
 The Choir has the banners and Achievements of The Knights of The Garter.
 Prince Charles and Camilla Parker Bowles famously had their wedding blessing in this chapel.
 It is also the burial place of The Queen Mother, Princess Margaret, Henry V111 and his third wife Jane Seymour (who are buried alongside the executed Charles I).

 Once you have finished visiting the castle, some private residents of the castle will meet with you and escort you over to Evensong at St George's chapel.
 Evensong is the Anglican liturgy of Evening Prayer, especially (but not exclusively) so called when it is sung and may provide a perfect moment of reflection and calm.

 After evensong enjoy a personal invitation to drinks at a private home of a resident of the castle after the castle has closed to the public and get a wonderful insight into the life and workings of the Castle in modern times.

 Head out of London core today to the bucolic countryside to the west of the city.
-Chavenage is an Elizabethan house of mellow grey Cotswold stone that has remained virtually unchanged for 400 years.
-Only two families have owned Chavenage and it is still a family home.
+The destination today is a (reputedly haunted) Elizabethan house of mellow grey Cotswold stone that has remained virtually unchanged for 400 years.
+Only two families have owned the property and it is still a family home.
 Enjoy a private tour of the house this morning.
 Of particular interest is the Main Hall with its stained glass windows, the Ballroom and the Oak Room with its elaborate panels.
 The house has been used for many films and television programmes and features in the BBC´s costume drama ´Lark Rise to Candleford´as well as having been featured in ´Bonekickers´ and 'Tess of the D´Ubervilles".

 At days end you will be returned to your accommodation in London (approx. 7pm).